 3. Directly Applying Evening Primrose

-Repeat once daily until there is significant improvement.
+- Repeat once daily until there is a significant improvement.

 4. Consumption of Acidophilus